 4 beautiful filet mignons (about 6-8 oz. filets)

 about 4 tablespoons of Oliver’s Balsamic Vinegar (bought at Williams Sonoma) or any sort of really good basalmic vinegar.

 1. Drizzle and rub each filet with olive oil so that they are all evenly coated.
-Now generously season the tops of the steaks with montreal steak seasoning.
+Now generously season the tops of the steaks with Montreal steak seasoning.
 Set aside until they reach just at room temperature (so that they cook evenly throughout.)

 2. Preheat your oven on “broil” (or 475 degrees).

 3. Melt the butter in a heavy large skillet over medium-high heat.
-Cook the steaks to desired doneness, about 3 minutes per side for medium-rare.
+Cook the steaks to the desired doneness, about 3 minutes per side for medium-rare.
 Transfer the steaks to a baking sheet.
-Crumble the cheese over the steaks and broil just until the cheese melts, about 1 minute.
+Crumble the cheese over the steaks and broil just until the cheese melts about 1 minute.
 Sprinkle with pepper.

 4. Transfer the steaks to plates.
-Drizzle with Oliver’s Balsamic Vinegar or a balsamic reduction over the steaks and serve with the Cauliflower puree.
+Drizzle with Oliver’s Balsamic Vinegar or a balsamic reduction over the steaks and serve with the cauliflower puree.